“Two souls dwell, alas, in my breast’ (Faust I)

-The path to finding meaning in human life stands and falls with the realisation of what a person is, what their nature is: Who am I?
+The path to giving meaning to human life stands and falls with the realisation of what a person is.
+What is his nature: Who am I?

 Even in ancient times, people were naturally aware of the importance of the answer to this question.
-The inscription above the temple of Delphi, where the prophetess Pythia oracled the fate of the questioners, reads: ‘Know thyself’ (‘Gnothi se auton’), and she did not leave it at this general admonition, but clarified it with another: Sophrosyne, moderation.
-This calls on people to control their typical thoughts of fear, anger and desire and thus embark on the path to liberation from suffering.
+The inscription above the temple of Delphi, where the prophetess Pythia oracled the fate of the questioners, reads: ‘Know thyself’ (‘Gnothi se auton’).
+And she made it clear with a further admonition: Sophrosyne, moderation.
+This calls on people to control their typical thoughts of fear, desire and anger (see social media).
+This enables them to embark on the path to liberation from suffering.

-The material understanding of man as a purely flawed being at that time was followed by his characterisation as a being with a divine core (Plotinus).
+At the beginning of the process of becoming human, man was dominated by his material understanding of the deficient being.
+Even in ancient Greece, he was characterised as a being with a divine core (by Plotinus, among others).
 Later, church father Augustin took up the divine likeness from the story of creation.
-Nevertheless, Christianity regarded all attempts at such a spiritual self-interpretation as presumptuous: It emphasised a primordial distance between Creator and creature – Jesus excepted, of course – and has maintained this to this day (exception: ‘deification’ in the orthodoxy of the Greek church fathers: theodosia).
+However, Christianity then regarded all attempts at such a spiritual self-interpretation as presumptuous: It emphasised a primordial distance between Creator and creature – Jesus excluded, of course – and has maintained this to this day (exception: theoretical ‘deification’ in the orthodoxy of the Greek church fathers: theodosia).

-But of course there is the decisive key to a successful, fulfilled life in which people realise their destiny.
-If I know how and who I am, then I know what and how I can lead my life successfully.
-Jesus paraphrases this in a flowery way with the formula ‘’… they will possess the earth.’
+Nevertheless, there is of course the decisive key to a fulfilled and suffering-free life in which man realises his destiny.
+This life is characterised by the practical truth of the following concrete experiences: ‘Though a thousand fall at your side or ten thousand at your right hand, it will not strike you.’
+If I have gathered such experiences often enough (examples in the following chapters) and thus know how and who I am, then I know what and how I am leading my life successfully.
+Jesus paraphrases this in a flowery way with the formula ‘’… they will possess the earth.

 Literature: